-Here are a few tips to make your college visits productive, interesting, and fun.
+Here are a few tips to make your college visits productive, enjoyable, and fun.

 Before you go – Schedule your college visit(s) as soon as you can!
 The spots fill up rapidly, especially in the spring when newly admitted students are also touring campuses.
-On the day of your tour be sure to arrive early, properly dressed, and ready to take it all in!
+On the day of your tour, be sure to arrive early, appropriately dressed, and ready to take it all in!

 Prepare – Research the university before your tour!
 Look at their 4 and 6 year graduation rates, freshman retention rate, academic programs in your major, career placement center, student to faculty ratio, professors vs. teaching assistants, average class size, study abroad programs, educational mission, sports, community service programs, arts/theater programs, dorm life, safety.
 If you can’t find this information on the website, make sure you ask!

 Read While You Wait – Grab a copy of the school newspaper or magazine and read about what is happening on campus!
 This will allow you to ask more targeted questions.
 And don’t skip the information session since it is an excellent opportunity to listen to questions asked by other students and will help you better understand what the college is looking for from applicants!
 Make sure you have a list of your own questions prepared, and if they are not covered in the session or tour, be sure to ask them.

 Take the Tour – Ask lots of questions to your student tour guide!
 By learning what motivated your tour guide to attend that university and hearing about their experience on campus, you can get a good feel for the university's atmosphere.
 This is also a great time to ask about the best dorms, restaurants, if you need a car, fun activities, and events on campus...

 Take pictures during the tour and immediately write down your impressions while they are fresh in your mind.
 What did you think of the campus, diversity, size, students?
 How did you feel on that campus?
 Can you see yourself attending college there?